Gasta88/skin_panel_data/README.md

 Data Manipulation and Enrichment
 ================================

-After the data has been downloaded, the MEDIAN has been calculate in each files and new ones were created (ref to `scripts/calcMedian.py`).
+After the data has been downloaded, the MEDIAN has been calculate in all files beside the one generate for Protein Atlas.(ref to `scripts/calcMedian.py`).

 Later, I merged all the files into one tidy table with the following headers (ref to `scripts/mergeFiles.py`):